7.2 Administration and governance

 Connecting for Life

-Connecting for Life (Department of Health, 2015) is Ireland's national strategy to prevent suicide 2015-2020.
+Connecting for Life is Ireland's national strategy to prevent suicide 2015-2020.
 It is a cross sectoral strategy.
 A Cross-Sectoral Group comprising high-level representatives from Government Departments and key State agencies has been established to support the implementation of Connecting for Life.
 The Group monitors and evaluates implementation over time and provides clear communications channels across Government.